mpandres/updevcamp/content/trackpost/15a-project1.md

 Wooh, that was a handful!
 You can sit back and relax now though, you can now access your webpage online through [http://\<username>.github.io/\<repo-name>`](#)!

-Finally, to close this project, visit [](), the submissions bin of DevCamp beautifully created by [Stephen](/authors/stephen).
+Finally, to close this project, visit and register at [http://submit.udpevcamp.com](http://submit.updevcamp.com), the submissions bin of DevCamp created by [Stephen](/authors/stephen).
 There, you'll find a few questions.
 Make sure to submit the proper repo url, otherwise we might not be able to view your project!
 We collect quite a bit of data, but do note that this is used for research purposes anonymously.